 There’s no surprise that with the widespread popularity and indisputable benefits of email marketing, the return on investment is massive.
 A well-thought-out email marketing strategy will make you money.

-For every $1 you spend on emails marketing, you can expect an average return of $42 (DMA, 2019).
-There’s a tonne of email marketing benefits, but this one tops the charts for keeping your business steady and going.
+For every $1 you spend on email marketing, you can expect an average return of $40 (Omnisend, 2022).
+There are loads of email marketing benefits, but this one surely tops the charts for keeping your business steady.

 4. Use of Email for Content Distribution